 If you’re a new—or old—fantasy reader, you might be wondering what the top fantasy books are.
 It’s a reasonable question.
 It makes sense to begin with what’s popular if you’re starting out in the genre.
 Or maybe you’re just curious to see how mainstream your preferences are.

 But in trying to answer this question, you’ll immediately run into problems.
 How do we determine what makes a top fantasy book?
 Sales?
 Let’s be honest.
-Some bestselling books may not that be good.
+Some bestselling books may not be that good.
 We can use ratings but as Rioter Tasha discovered when she looked at the highest rated books on Goodreads, reader-generated rankings and lists lead to other problems.
 The actual number of ratings might be too low.
 A book with more ratings may garner more lower ratings simply because of the increased reader pool.
 Many excellent series populate the fantasy genre, and the longer the series, the more readers the first book is likely to have.
 There’s also no denying that certain authors dominate the genre.
 And if those authors happen to be prolific, their books are going to be highly rated due to their exuberant fanbase.

 How I Put Together a List of Top Fantasy Books